 same project.
 Can we apply as a group?

 A: Group applications will be accepted with a maximum of two student leads.
-Pleasure ensure that you list only one applicant for each application that you submit.
-You may list other research members under co-investigators but the MSERG will only be awarded to the two listed applicants.
+Pleasure ensure that you list a maximum of two applicants for each application that you submit.
+You may list other research members under co-investigators, but the MSERG will only be awarded to the two listed applicants.
 The grant may be used as is seen fit by both applicants.

 Q: The project I am working on is not in undergraduate

 medicine.
 Are projects in postgraduate medicine or continuing

 A: Yes.
 MSERG accepts projects in education for medical students, residents and fellows, and practicing physicians.

 Q: The project is not related to education per se, but